 - See also: python

-- I have 19 facts about HAGGIS. what would you like to know? email me and let me know how I can help.
+- Have a question about HAGGIS not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: